SIT89/FMRS/readme.txt

 ============

 	Transmitting science during flying a dropped vessel won't return you all science points.
-	Contracts can´t be completed while controlling a dropped vessel.
+	Contracts canÂ´t be completed while controlling a dropped vessel.

 	If you encounter any bug, please contact me on the forums.
 	Check the "write debug messages to log file" option in the settings, recreate the bug and send me the log file.